sammancoaching/website/society/training.md

 - [Learning Hour Design]() with ProAgile

-If you are interested in offering accredited training in Samman Coaching and adding your training to this list, please get in touch.
+If you are interested in offering training in Samman Coaching and adding your training to this list, please [contact us](/about.html).